Google algorithms vs Google penalties, explained by an ex-Googler, Pedro Dias

 Within Search Quality, there are teams of humans that evaluate results and look at websites in order to make sure the algorithms are working correctly.
 But also to intervene when the machine makes mistakes, or can’t make a decision.
 Enter the Search Quality Analyst.

-The role of a Search Quality Analyst is to understand what they’re dealing with, by looking at the provided data, and make judgement calls.
+The role of a Search Quality Analyst is to understand what they’re dealing with, by looking at the provided data, and making judgement calls.
 These judgement calls can be simple, but are often supervised and approved or rejected by other Analysts globally, in order to minimize human bias.
 This often results in static actions that aim at (but not only):

 - Creating a set of data that can later be used to train algorithms;